The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 When asked about the chance that journalists would reach out to expert sources recommended by SciLine compared to sources they found elsewhere, journalists reported a strong preference for SciLine-recommended sources; 83.5% of participants reported that they were at least somewhat more likely to reach out to SciLine experts and only 2.2% reported that they were at least somewhat less likely.

-screenshot 2024 06 13 at 10.03.48 am
+Screenshot 2024 06 13 at 10.03.48 AM

 Scientists also reported that they preferred to connect with journalists using SciLine’s service rather than with journalists connected through other sources, though this is less significant than the preference journalists reported for scientists connected through SciLine.
 About half of scientists reported that they would be at least somewhat more likely to accept interview requests from journalists using SciLine’s service than from other journalists.

-screenshot 2024 06 13 at 10.04.22 am
+Screenshot 2024 06 13 at 10.04.22 AM

 Journalist Respondents Have a Broad Range of Experience and Often Specialize in Science News